grpc/grpc-dotnet/src/Grpc.StatusProto/README.md

 The server side uses C#'s Object and Collection initializer syntax.
 The avoids the needs to a *builder* API to be developed.

+There are two ways that the server can return an error status:
-The server returns an error by throwing an `RpcException` that contains metadata with key `"grpc-status-details-bin"` and value that is a serialized `Google.Rpc.Status`.
+- by throwing an `RpcException` that contains the details of the status.
+- by explicitly set the `Status` and `ResponseTrailers` in the `ServerCallContext` before returning.

+There are examples of both methods below.
+In a .NET client the result will always be an exception received by the client no matter which of the above methods the server implements.

 The `Google.Rpc.Status` can be created and initialized using C#'s Object and Collection initializer syntax.
 To add messages to the `Details` repeated field, wrap each one in `Any.Pack()` - see example below.

 The `Google.Rpc.Status` extension method `ToRpcException` creates the appropriate `RpcException` from the status.

-Example:
+The `Grpc.Core.Metadata` extension method `SetRpcStatus` adds a binary representation of the status to the metadata.

+Example - throwing a RcpException:
 ```C#
 throw new Google.Rpc.Status
 {